 The names of undergraduates who have achieved grade point averages for a given semester in the top 20 percent of their college class will be included on a list prepared for the Dean of the college.
-To be eligible for Dean's List recognition, students must successfully complete a minimum of 14 graded Illinois semester hours and have a grade point average in the top 20 percent of their college class.
-In previous years, the semester grade point average for the College of Applied Health Sciences has generally been 3.7 or higher.
+To be eligible for Dean's List recognition, students must successfully complete a minimum of 12 graded Illinois semester hours and have a grade point average in the top 20 percent of their college class.
+The minimum GPA is 3.85/4.00 for the 2018-19 Academic Year (reviewed each summer and subject to change).
 Only grades in hand at the time the list is compiled will be considered in determining eligibility unless it can be established that the final grade average will be above the minimum required regardless of the grade eventually received; students with I, DFR, or missing grades will be added as soon as letter grades are received and eligibility can be determined.
-Credits earned during the semester through proficiency and advanced placement examinations may not be counted toward the 14-semester-hour requirement.
+Credits earned during the semester through proficiency and advanced placement examinations may not be counted toward the 12-semester-hour requirement.

 Honors at Graduation

 Continuous academic achievement is recognized by inscribing the student's name on a Bronze Tablet that hangs on a wall of the Main Library.
 To qualify, an undergraduate student must have at least a 3.5 (A = 4.0) cumulative grade point average for all work taken at the University through the academic term prior to graduation, and rank, on the basis of his or her cumulative grade point average (including University of Illinois at Urbana-Champaign and transfer work, if any) through the academic term prior to graduation, in the top 3 percent of the students in his or her college graduating class.